lineality/reduce_resize_csv/README.md

 With this tool you can make smaller versions of the .csv file.

-a python script version and a python notebook version are both available
+A python script version and a python notebook version are both available.

-the python script can be run in a terminal and will ask for file name and how many half-reductions you want
+The python script can be run in a terminal and will ask for file name and how many half-reductions you want.